Turkestan Legion

 The first Turkestan Legion was mobilized in May 1942, originally consisting of only one battalion but expanded to 16 battalions and 16,000 soldiers by 1943.
 Under the Wehrmachts command, these units were deployed exclusively on the Western Front in France and Italy, isolating them from contact with the Red Army.

-The battalions of the Turkestan Legion formed part of the 162nd Infantry Division and saw much action in Axis-occupied Yugoslavia (especially modern-day Croatia) and Italy.
+The battalions of the Turkestan Legion formed part of the 162nd Infantry Division and saw anti-partisan action in Axis-occupied Yugoslavia (especially modern-day Croatia) and Italy.

+Second set of insignia depicts Turkestan, Caucasian, and Volga Tatar Units patches and rank badges.

 A large portion of the Turkestan Legion was captured by Allied forces and repatriated into the Soviet Union after the war's end, where they faced execution or incarceration by the Soviet government for having collaborated with the Nazis.
 Notable members of the legion include Baymirza Hayit, a Turkologist who after the war settled in West Germany and became an advocate for Pan-Turkist political causes.

 Units

 The units of the Turkestan Legion were: